SamadyBC/Analisador-de-Gases-Portatil-DGUS/README.md

 | Vermelho | G0+ |

 ## DGUS Interface Grafica TO DO:
-- Fontes do DGUS.
+- Documentar criacao do arquivo de Fontes do DGUS.
-- Icons no DGUS.
+- Documentar criacao do arquivos de Icons no DGUS.
+- Documentar o processo de utilizacao da memoria RAM do DGUS
+-
+-